Chirag-ahir/SFC-Preparation/README.md

 What is KPI?<br>
 KPI Defines average converted leads per sales rep.

+What is Account Hierarchy?<br>
+AccountHierarchy gives you global view of a company and it's subsidiaries by creating an association through the Parant Account field (Self Lookup Relationship Field)

 ====================================SFMC=====================================<br>

 What are different email terminologies used in SFMC:<br>